-No in vitro cytogenicity study was available performed with EDTMP-Na.
-There is one negative in vitro mammalian chromosome aberration test available performed with EDTMP-H (Study Report, 1986a).
-However, the test has some major methodological deficiencies (e.g. harvesting time was too early for short term exposure - already at 3 or 6 h after beginning of treatment, only 100 instead of 300 cells per culture screened and no justification for top concentration given for short term exposure; see also Table 7).
-Even if the test result was negative and there was no hint for the induction of chromosomal aberrations in this test it cannot firmly be concluded that EDTMP-H and thus EDTMP-Na do not have the potential to induce chromosomal aberrations in vitro in mammalian cells (see deficiencies named for the test in Table 7).
+There is one negative in vitro mammalian chromosome aberration test available performed with EDTMP-H (Study Report, 1986b).
+However, the test has some major methodological deficiencies (e.g. harvesting time was too early for short term exposure - already at 3 or 6 h after beginning of treatment, only 100 instead of 300 cells per culture screened, and no justification for the top concentration given for short term exposure; see also Table 7).
+Even if the test result was negative and there was no hint of induction of chromosomal aberrations in this test, it cannot firmly be concluded that EDTMP-H does not have the potential to induce chromosomal aberrations in vitro in mammalian cells.